MixedRealityLab/cardographer-platform/docs/datamodel.md

 - `back` (CardInfo) - metadata for card back (generation)
 - `build` (DeckBuild) - configuration/assets for deck generation (see below)
 - `output` (DeckOutput) - final/usable deck images

+Not part of the database, but the API may return the following:
+- `isCurrent` (boolean) - from CardDeckSummary.currentRevision == revision

 ### Card Info / Card Properties